-At Washington College, Professor Oros offers a number of courses related to East Asia and American foreign policy in addition to an introductory course on world politics and the senior-level international studies seminar.
-In Spring 2012 his course on Japanese Politics and Foreign Policy received a Washington College Curricular Innovation Grant and support from the Japan Foundation Center for Global Partnership to take 18 students to Japan for the one-year commemoration of the 3/11 earthquake and tsunami.
+At Washington College, Professor Oros offers a number of courses related to East Asia and American foreign policy in addition to an introductory course on world politics and the senior-level International Studies Seminar.
 Prior to coming to Washington College, he taught courses at George Washington, American, and Columbia universities.

-A Southern California native, Prof. Oros also has studied at three universities in Japan – Nanzan University in Nagoya (1987-88), Osaka University of Foreign Studies (1989-90), and the University of Tokyo (1997-99) – and was an invited research fellow at the National Institute for Defense Studies in Tokyo in the summer of 2009.
+A Southern California native, Prof. Oros also has studied at three universities in Japan – Nanzan University in Nagoya, Osaka University of Foreign Studies, and the University of Tokyo.
 Prior to earning his Ph.D, he worked as the editor of Millennium: Journal of International Studies and as a studies associate for the Pacific Council on International Policy, the western partner of the New York-based Council on Foreign Relations.
-In his spare time, Professor Oros enjoys swimming, biking, kayaking, tennis, and traveling.
+In his spare time, Professor Oros enjoys biking, kayaking, tennis, and traveling.
 A selection of travel photos over his time at Washington College are linked to his website.